 While all three strategies with strict exit variants show a clearly (exponentially) positive development, an (almost) total loss has completely destroyed the variant with no exit strategy.
 Since a (near) total loss event practically erodes the entire investment, a realistic chance of recovery is no longer possible.
 Seen from this perspective, it becomes much clearer, much more so than could be seen from the computations of average returns, that implementing a bull put spread strategy in the setting we chose (using the available investment to the full) proves fatal without a strict exit strategy.

-Upon reviewing the results presented in Table 4.12, we notice some counterintuitive findings.
+Upon reviewing the results presented in Table 4.12, we notice some counterintuitive findings,

-• Firstly, the strategy proves profitable only during periods of low volatility;
+- Firstly, the strategy proves profitable only during periods of low volatility;

-• Conversely, it incurs losses when volatility is high, even during a bull market.
+- Conversely, it incurs losses when volatility is high, even during a bull market.
 (We believe that we have insights into why it loses money in a bull market, but we leave this to the readers).

-• The implementation of stop losses enhances the strategy’s performance.
+- The implementation of stop losses enhances the strategy’s performance.

-The author’s conclusion emphasizes the importance of common-sense principles and best practices in portfolio management, such as capital preservation and minimization of the risks of ruin.
+The author’s conclusion emphasizes the importance of common-sense principles and best practices in portfolio management, such as capital preservation and minimization of the risk of ruin.
 These objectives can be achieved through the implementation of stop losses.

 Let us know what you think in the comments below or in the discussion forum.